 December 10 @ 12:00 pm - 1:00 pm CST

 This presentation will address the differences between utility owner record drawings and the 1 call system accuracy vs. the actual location, as found by an SUE provider.
 The intent is to help educate all those involved in using utility mapping for design and construction purposes.
 The presentation will show multiple examples of record drawings and one call marks that are incorrect and or misleading, these errors could have a large impact on design.
-We will also review how and who depicts the location of buried utilities, be it surveyors collecting one call marks or a designer with little to no background in utility record interpretation.
+We will also review how and who depicts the location of buried utilities.
+For example, surveyors collecting one call marks or a designer with little to no background in buried utility data interpretation.

-This webinar will be presented by Glenn Fox PE from CP&Y Inc.
+This webinar will be presented by Glenn Fox from CP&Y Inc.

 Glenn has published SUE and utility mapping articles in the following magazines: Underground Focus, Pipeline and Gas Journal, Trenchless Technology (2), Utility Contractor, Damage Preventive, Texas 811, Lonestar 811 and the survey magazine Point Of beginning (P.O.B.).